 ARM Holdings Plc history, profile and corporate video

 ARM Holdings Plc operates as a semiconductor intellectual property supplier, which designs microprocessors, physical IP and related technology and software, and sells development tools.
 Its comprehensive product offering includes 16/32/64-bit RISC microprocessors, data engines, graphics processors, digital libraries, embedded memories, peripherals, software and development tools, as well as analog functions and high-speed connectivity products.
-The company operates its business through following divisions: Processor, Physical IP and System Design.
-The Processor division encompasses the resources that are centered on microprocessor cores, including specific functions, such as graphics IP, fabric IP, embedded software IP and configurable digital signal processing IP.
+The company operates its business through the following divisions: Processor, Physical IP, and System Design.
+The Processor division encompasses the resources that are centered on microprocessor cores, including specific functions, such as graphics IP, fabric IP, embedded software IP, and configurable digital signal processing IP.
 The Physical IP division is engaged in the building blocks necessary for translation of a circuit design into actual silicon.
 The System Design division develops and sells the tools and models used to create and debug software and SoC designs.
-ARM Holdings was founded by Michael P. Muller on October 16, 1990 and is headquartered in Cambridge, the United Kingdom.“
+ARM Holdings was founded by Michael P. Muller on October 16, 1990, and is headquartered in Cambridge, the United Kingdom.“

 “ARM Holdings History